What Can You Do with a Degree in Biotechnology and Bioenterprise?

 Laboratory directors are responsible for ensuring the infrastructure needed to conduct research is firmly in place.
 To this end, lab directors seek and secure funding and other forms of operational assistance; engage in recruiting, hiring, and performance reviews; balance budgets; manage other forms of capital (e.g., space, equipment, etc.); and ensure operations are happening within regulatory, grant-based, and legal constraints.

-Those hoping to become laboratory directors should hold a doctorate-level degree in the biological sciences.
+Those hoping to become laboratory directors should hold a doctorate in the biological sciences.
 Laboratory directors also need years of experience working in labs, including several years in leadership positions.
 Earning certification as a laboratory director is generally applicable as well.

 Become a Marketing Manager